Alex Paton (physician): Career

-In 1973, he took a one-year sabbatical as a visiting professor of medicine in Baghdad.
+In 1973, Paton took a one-year sabbatical as a visiting professor of medicine in Baghdad.
 In 1981 he returned to London and became postgraduate Dean for North-West London hospitals.
 He took up consultant positions at the St Ann's Hospital and the Prince of Wales Hospital in North London, and became the first chairman of the medical committee of Alcohol Concern.

 In the British Medical Journals ABC of Alcohol, which he edited, Paton described people's patterns of drinking and its association with genetic, constitutional and environmental factors, and explained why women were more susceptible to the effects of alcohol than men.
 In addition he highlighted how alcohol misuse was easily missed in the elderly.

-On reviewing the book Medical Nemesis by Ivan Illich, he was one of the few reviewers supporting Illich, saying that “his argument is closely reasoned, sometimes obscure, often exasperating, but never dull, and fully documented”.
+On reviewing the book Medical Nemesis by Ivan Illich, he was one of the few reviewers supporting Illich, saying that "his argument is closely reasoned, sometimes obscure, often exasperating, but never dull, and fully documented".

 In 1987, he retired and for the next three years worked at the addictions unit at the Warneford Hospital, Oxford.

 Other roles

 Paton was a member of the Association of Physicians, the Medical Research Society, Haringey Health Authority, the scholarship committee of the Wingate Foundation, the Pensions Appeal Tribunal of which he later became chairman, and the Royal College of Physicians of which he was examiner and regional adviser.
 For seven years he was secretary of the West Midlands Physicians Association.
-He also chaired the travelling fellowships committee of the King’s Fund.
+He also chaired the travelling fellowships committee of the King's Fund.